Why Your Dog Needs Raw Goat Milk

 Like I said at the beginning of this post, most pet food stores sell goat milk in the freezer section.
 But if you have goats or know someone who does, even better!

-Start off with a tablespoon or so and increase if your dog takes it well.
+Start with a tablespoon or so and increase if your dog takes it well.
 You can add it daily or at least three times per week.
-Here is a basic guideline for adult pets:
+If your dog has frequent diarrhea, goat milk is the perfect remedy to reset the gut.
+I will fast my dog and give her only goat milk for 24 to 48 hours.
+This helps repopulate the gut with beneficial bacteria and fights the bad, diarrhea-causing bacteria.

 DISCLOSURES

 Raw goat milk is higher in fat content than cow’s milk.
-When you decide to start supplementing with it add small amounts to your dog’s food and watch for any reactions.
+When you decide to start supplementing with goat milk, add small amounts to your dog’s food and watch for any reactions.
 You can then add more until you have reached the proper dose.

-It is also important to adjust the other contents to make up for the added calories.
+It is also important to adjust the other contents to offset the added calories.
 Goat milk is approximately 4% fat, mostly saturated fat.
 One half cup is about 85 calories.
 These calories can add up if you overdo it.

-** If your dog has had pancreatitis it is imperative you speak with a vet before adding any supplement.
+** If your dog has had pancreatitis, it is imperative that you speak with a vet before adding any supplement.
 Adding too much fat to their diet can cause flare-ups and even be dangerous.**

 Wag on my friends.